 However, my limited Spanish skills made it difficult and projects in the city are a lot different from the small projects in my local village.
-In my village of Bromley Cross, I had a strong sense of really being part of something but I found this lacking in the projects that I tried to get involved with in Madrid.
+In my village of Bromley Cross, I had a strong sense of really being part of something but I found this lacking in the projects in Madrid.
 I was just one of many passing through.

-Not only that but I found myself trying to find my feet in a new profession and between work and trying to create a real-life for myself here, the involvement with alternative projects soon died down.
+Not only that but I found myself trying to find my feet in a new profession and between work and trying to create a life for myself here, my involvement with alternative projects soon died down.

-And for the last 5 years, this has been the case.
-It´s been a wonderful adventure with many ups and downs and many challenges to overcome along the way but these dreams of alternative living have slowly faded away and given way to ‘real-life‘.
-I´ve been busy at work, and we all know that between doing the cooking and cleaning, there isn´t much time left for volunteering in worthwhile projects.
+And for many years, this was the case.
+That time of my life was a wonderful adventure with many ups and downs and many challenges to overcome along the way but these dreams of alternative living have slowly faded away and given way to ‘real-life‘.
+I was busy at work, and we all know that between doing the cooking and cleaning, there isn’t much time left for volunteering in worthwhile projects.

-Not to give you the impression that it’s been all work and no play!
-I’ve tried my hand at a whole range of creative pursuits; from capoeira, clowning, painting and drawing to yoga and meditation.
-In fact, the most part of my salary so far has gone on funding my extracurricular activities (investments in yourself always pay off), not to mention more adventures around the world!
+Not to give you the impression that it was all work and no play!
+I tried my hand at a whole range of creative pursuits; from capoeira, clowning, painting and drawing to yoga and meditation.
+In fact, most of my salary in the past few years has gone on funding my extracurricular activities, not to mention more adventures around the world!

 But it is true that my desire to be involved in a new way of doing things in the world had long become a thing of the past, something I was involved then but not now.

 However, as with the seasons and the cycles of planets, things always come back around.